CiscoDevNet/MISP-SecureX-Orchestration-Workflows/README.md

 # MISP SecureX Orchestration Workflows

+> **NOTE**: If you are using Cisco XDR, please use [MISP Events to Cisco XDR Incident and Ticketing System](https://github.com/CiscoDevNet/MISP-SecureX-Orchestration-Workflows).

 ## Features
 *	Import events from [MISP](https://www.circl.lu/doc/misp/automation/) into SecureX.
 *	Automatically enrich observables and search for potential targets with Cisco Threat Response.